 A cozy camp chair is absolutely crucial for life on the road.
 I’ve got one of these collapsible camp chairs from REI which has served me really well over the years.

-If you’re not limited to the desert, and will be traveling to places with lots of trees, I highly recommend an ENO DoubleNest Hammock as well.
+If you’re not traveling exclusively to the desert and will be traveling to places with lots of trees, I highly recommend an ENO DoubleNest Hammock as well.
 They are extremely comfortable and highly portable.

 $50 – Power Inverter